Release notes

 A new distributed noisy emulator

-Qaptiva HPC now features a distributed noisy emulator, DNoisy.
+Distributed Qaptiva now features a distributed noisy emulator, DNoisy.
 It builds upon the the highly optimized distributed emulator DLinAlg and offers the same benefits of of multi-core (with OpenMP parallelism) and multi-nodes architectures, but will aditionally accept a hardware model describing the noise model to be applied to the circuit.
 DNoisy can then perform the exact simulation of such noisy quantum circuits by storing the entire density matrix describing the qubits’ state and distributing it across multiple nodes in a cluster, overcoming the memory limitation of a mono-node architecture.

 A new distributed analog simulator